 Throughout her career, Jessee has held diverse roles within Sydney schools, including classroom teaching positions in both public and private settings, as well as serving as Deputy Principal at an Autism-Specific School.
 In addition to her work in schools, Jessee has delivered professional development to educators across the Northern Beaches and wider Sydney area, focusing on neurodivergent-affirming practices, environmental adaptations, and strategies that support children’s growth and learning.

-A lifelong learner, Jessee remains dedicated to professional development, with extensive training in emotional regulation, structured supports, visual supports, and communication techniques.
-She is also trained in the Collaborative Problem Solving (CPS) model, which emphasises mutual problem-solving and collaboration between children and adults.
-This approach fosters a deep sense of understanding, empathy, and partnership.
+Jessee is also trained in the Collaborative Problem Solving (CPS) model, which emphasises mutual problem-solving and collaboration between children and adults.
+Together, these approaches foster a deep sense of understanding, empathy, and partnership, helping children feel supported while developing essential skills for everyday life.

 Jessee is further trained in the SCERTS model (Social Communication, Emotional Regulation, and Transactional Support), which supports the development of social communication and emotional regulation.
 She is also a qualified Secret Agent Society coach and has received training in Positive Behaviour Support (PBS) and The Early Start Denver Model (ESDM).